 For more information contact Quintillion Networks.
 CEO Elizabeth Pierce at 1-800–673-4393, or via email at email@example.com.

 About Futaris: Futaris is the culmination of evolving technologies that cross the spectrum of the telecommunications and technology landscape.
 Futaris has been providing IT and communications solutions to enterprise and government agencies across the world for the past 30 years and is 8(a) and DBE certified.
 Based on the word Future, Futaris represents possibilities and progress.
 Futaris anticipates and meets its customers’ ever growing communications and IT security needs.
 Communications services include: Satellite, Broadcasting, Land Mobile Radio (LMR), Disaster Recovery Networks, VoIP, Mobile Applications, and Video Conference Solutions.
 IT solutions, products, and services, include: HIPAA and HITRUST Assessments, IT Security Consulting and Training, Vulnerability & Penetration Testing, Remediation Programs, and Hosting.

-For more information about Futaris visit Futaris.com or contact Valerie Varney at Vvarney@futaris.com or call (303) 332-7888.
+For more information about Futaris visit Futaris.com or contact Valerie Pettit at firstname.lastname@example.org or call (907)273-0079.

 Futaris, Inc. Investment in Quintillion Networks Limited Bits and Bytes